-How big?
-That depends largely on the city and the size of the space.
-First, a few basics on the relationship between square footage and price.
+Well, that depends largely on the city and the size of the space.
+In this post, we’ll cover the few basics on the relationship between square footage and price, and go over the various costs you can expect beyond the price per square foot.

 The cost of office space can vary significantly within a city.
 Factors in the cost of an office include building class, building amenities (doorman, lobby, etc), and neighborhood.